Denmark High School (Denmark, Wisconsin)

-Denmark High School is a public high school located in Denmark, Wisconsin.
+Denmark High School is a public high school located in Denmark, Wisconsin, United States.

 Academics

-In spring 2016, Denmark was named to the Advanced Placement honor roll for high schools for their offerings and increase in students passing.
+In the spring of 2016, Denmark was named to the Advanced Placement honor roll for high schools for their offerings and increase in students passing.

 Demographics

-Denmark is 93 percent white, four percent Hispanic, one percent all other races, and two percent of students identify as a part of two or more races.
+Denmark is 90.8 percent white, 5.4 percent Hispanic, 1 percent other races, and 2.8 of students identify as a part of two or more races.

-From 2000–2019, high school enrollment declined 13.6%.
+From 2000 to 2019, high school enrollment declined 13.6%.